-THE EPIPHANY OF THE LORD - A
+THE EPIPHANY OF THE LORD - B

-The Solemnity of the Epiphany or Manifestation of the Lord to the Gentile peoples recalls the story of the Wise Men who had the faith to follow the star which filled them with delight and they find their way to Jesus.
+The Solemnity of the Epiphany or Manifestation of the Lord recalls the story of the non-Jewish Wise Men who had the faith to follow the star which filled them with delight and they find their way to Jesus.
 The first reading speaks of this light and the joy that it brings.
 The second reading does not speak of light but of revelation which gives knowledge of the mystery which was revealed to the apostles and prophets and brought them to the light.